-In 2013 a worldwide brute-force attack struck WordPress installations on almost every host server in existence.
+In early 2013 a global brute-force attack began hitting WordPress installations across almost every WP host server in existence around the world.

-These attacks were caused by infected computer networks programmed to attack other sites, also commonly known as “botnets”.
+These attacks were caused by computer networks infected with malware and programmed to attack other vulnerable computers (called “botnets”).

 How To Protect Your WordPress Site From A Brute-Force Attack

 About Brute Force Attacks

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.